kean/NukeUI/README.md

 }
 ```

-The view is called "lazy" because it loads.
+The view is called "lazy" because it loads the image from the source only when the view appears on the screen.
+And when the view disappears (or is deallocated), the current request automatically gets canceled.
+When the view reappears, the download picks up where it left off thanks to [resumable downloads](https://kean.blog/post/resumable-downloads).

 The source can be anything from a `String` to a full `ImageRequest`.